Gunjan-007/Wordle/README.md

-# gunjan2.github.io
+# Wordle Game

-Worlde
-Your site is live at https://gunjan-007.github.io/gunjan2.github.io/
+This game is live at https://gunjan-007.github.io/Wordle/